-The anthropology department offers a regular colloquium series with lectures by local and visiting experts on a variety of anthropological topics.
-Students also benefit from exposure to NMSU anthropologists who are developing and using state-of-the-art techniques and technology.
+Students benefit from exposure to NMSU anthropologists who are developing and using state-of-the-art techniques and technology.
 Laboratories, a film library, excellent computer facilities, and study collections of artifacts and skeletal materials are among the special resources available to students.

 Anthropologists at NMSU are committed to supporting programs for highly motivated students.
-The Crimson Scholar Program provides employment for undergraduates under the supervision of researchers and faculty.
+The Crimson Scholar Program provides workstudy employment for undergraduates under the supervision of researchers and faculty.
 In addition, anthropology faculty offer small, seminar-style classes on various topics through the Honors Program.
 Students also can become involved in Museum Studies through the Anthropology department.
 Upperclassmen with excellent grades (at least a 3.5 GPA) also have the opportunity to take graduate courses as part of MAP, the university’s accelerated Master’s degree program.
 For more information about these programs, contact the department chair.

 The field of anthropology provides a broadly based education in the social and biological sciences.
-Undergraduate anthropology majors develop an understanding of human organizations that will benefit them in a wide variety of careers.
+Undergraduate anthropology majors develop an understanding of human diversity that will benefit them in a wide variety of careers.
 They have particular advantage in positions that require contact with different cultures and ethnic groups or with large organizations that provide human services.